 - Guest Lounge

 Spread across 3 floors, the 23 spacious rooms are linked by stairs but no lift.
 All are different, but you can expect muted colours, gliding curtains and beautiful dark-wood floors.
+Local artwork and monochrome prints of Vietnam life give a sense of place.
 Mattresses are exceptionally comfortable, pillows plump and bed linen crisp.

 Starting at the top, luxurious suites are elegant with four-poster beds and river views.
 For a real treat, the Villa Suite and Sanctuary Suite have private balconies.
 Even more decadent, the Imperial Suite has 2.

-Of the double rooms, we’d plump for the Sanctuary River Room, as those watery views look worth it.
+Of the double rooms, the Sanctuary River Room was beautiful and had the best river views.
 The single Writer’s Rooms are compact but practical for solo travellers.
+We stayed in Villa Room, which we felt was a good size and had lovely views of the pool.
 If you prefer high ceilings and rooms filled with light, request a top-floor room.

 Bathrooms, although dimly lit, are the best of traditional-modern.
 All have top toiletries and showers; the suites have oversized tubs as well.

 Complimentary minibars come stocked with fresh fruit, wine, beer and juice.
-There are Nespresso machines and LCD televisions.
+The Suites come with additional Nespresso machines and Apple TV's.
 Cakes and pastries are part of the turndown service - a nice touch.

 - Safe box

-Breakfast is à la carte - guests can enjoy a mix of Western, Asian and Vietnamese dishes, from banh cuon (steamed rice rolls) and exotic fruits to croissants, baguettes, and eggs every which way.
+Breakfast is à la carte and delicious.
+We enjoyed the mix of Western, Asian and Vietnamese dishes, from banh cuon (steamed rice rolls) and exotic fruits to croissants, baguettes, and eggs every which way.

 The lunch menu follows swiftly and continues to be available throughout the afternoon.
 There's a huge choice of soups, salads, pizzas, pastas, risottos, seafood and meats from the grill.
 Gluten-free?
 No problem.
 Vegan?
 Tuck into fried patties with spicy tomato sauce.
 If you have a sweet tooth, the lemongrass jelly with lime sorbet comes in for praise.